Writing

-Brittany writes about her experience as a scientist in STEM and science communication pieces about the chemistry of food.
+Brittany Trinh writes about her experience as a scientist in STEM, food chemistry, and classical music.
 Read her articles below.

 Mmm, Chemicals: Food Cannot be Chemical-Free